This post was updated on August 8th, 2017.

 As the Legislature moves through this process, it is important that we keep the whole school finance system from falling further into disrepair.
 To prevent the system from losing ground each year to inflation, the legislature must make a minimum investment of $2.7 billion this biennium.
 CPPP has calculated estimates for each Texas school district of the increased revenue required to keep up with inflation.

 Unfortunately, leading budget proposals in both the House and Senate lack the funding needed to keep school districts from losing ground over the next two years.
-The House budget sets aside an additional $1.5 billion for public education, contingent on the passage of HB 21.
-Although these funds are greatly needed to reduce the chronic underfunding of our schools, this amount represents only 56 percent of the $2.7 billion required to keep pace with rising inflation.
+HB 21 sets aside an additional $1.8 billion for public education.
+Although these funds are greatly needed to reduce the chronic underfunding of our schools, this amount represents only 67 percent of the $2.7 billion required to keep pace with rising inflation.

 Increasing state’s investment in public education to keep pace with inflation would also reduce recapture — the mechanism through which “property-wealthy” districts send funding to the state to support other districts and charter schools – by $343 million, or 7.2 percent, over the biennium.
 This is because a district is able to keep more local revenue when its funding entitlement increases.